jlesage/docker-baseimage-gui/README.md

 adjusted accordingly.

 For the application itself, supporting dark mode is more complicated.
-Applications don't use the same toolkit to build the UI and each toolkit has its own way to activate the dark mode.
+Applications don't use the same toolkit to build their UI and each toolkit has its own way to activate the dark mode.

 The baseimage provides support for the [GTK] and [QT] toolkits.